marzooqy/anycrc/README.md

 472456355
 ```

 The `update` method changes the internally stored CRC value, while `calc` doesn't.
-Use `get` to retrieve the CRC value stored within the object:
+You can use `get` to retrieve the CRC value stored within the object:

 ```python
 >>> crc32.get()